 - Complete a teen or mature driver course: Similar to defensive driving courses, teen driver and mature driver courses focus on safe driving information tailored to their specific age groups.
 Teen driver programs typically focus on avoiding dangerous driving habits, while mature driving programs teach experienced older drivers how to safely adapt their driving skills as they age.

-Want the best defensive driving course in Jacksonville FL?
-Top Picks: Jax Driving School, Northeast Florida Safety School & Jax Defensive Driving!
+Want the best defensive driving courses in Syracuse, NY?
+Top Picks: ABLE 2 Driving School, Branch's Driving School & + 5 NY Court Approved Online Courses!

 Augusta Defensive Driving